AUAP/AP2017/all_miniex/mini_ex6/mini_ex6.md

 - What constitutes generativity?
 - What is the aesthetics of generativity?

-5) Try to use the vocabulary within the article “Generative Art Theory” to provide peer-feedback to 2 of your classmates on their works in relation to complexity, systems and generativity.
+5) Try to use the vocabulary within the article “Generative Art Theory” to provide peer-feedback to 2 of your classmates on their works in relation to complexity/systems/generativity.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"